splanck/adelieos/README.md

 # AdelieOS
-AdelieOS is an Arch based Linux distribution designed to provide all the wonderful features of Arch in a more stable, user friendly distribution.
+AdelieOS is an Arch based Linux distribution designed to provide all the wonderful features of Arch in a stable, user friendly package.

 Core features of AdelieOS will include: